TiagoOlivoto/pliman/cran-comments.md

 ## Release summary
-This is a resubmission of the `pliman` (0.1.0) that includes the suggestions given by Julia Haider in the first submission of the package to CRAN
+This is a resubmission of the `pliman` (0.1.0) that includes the suggestions given by Julia Haider in the first submission of the package to CRAN.

 ## Suggestions